TelemetryHarbor/harbor-esp32-soil-sensor/README.md

 # ESP32 Soil Moisture Telemetry Monitor 🌱

-A low-power, cloud-connected soil moisture monitoring system using an **ESP32**, a **2-prong soil sensor**, and **Telemetry Harbor**.
+A low-power, cloud-connected soil moisture monitoring system using an **ESP32**, a **2-prong soil sensor**, and **Harbor Scale**.
 The project wakes at set intervals, measures soil moisture, sends the data to the cloud, and then returns to deep sleep to conserve battery.

 ## Overview

-This project wakes up periodically, reads soil moisture percentage from the 2-prong sensor, sends it to Telemetry Harbor, and returns to deep sleep for ultra-low-power operation.
+This project wakes up periodically, reads soil moisture percentage from the 2-prong sensor, sends it to Harbor Scale, and returns to deep sleep for ultra-low-power operation.
 Ideal for **gardens, potted plants, and soil monitoring projects**.

 ### Features

 * **Ultra-Low Power**: Uses **ESP32 Deep Sleep mode** to extend battery life.
 * **2-Prong Soil Sensor Support**: Accurate analog readings from standard 2-prong sensors.
-* **Cloud Connectivity**: Sends readings to Telemetry Harbor using the official SDK.
+* **Cloud Connectivity**: Sends readings to Harbor Scale using the official SDK.
 * **Timestamped Data**: Each reading is recorded with an ISO8601 UTC timestamp.
-* **Grafana Dashboards**: Ready for visualization with Telemetry Harbor.
+* **Grafana Dashboards**: Ready for visualization with Harbor Scale.